Brother Cane

 Brother Cane is an American rock band that released three albums in the 1990s.
 Formed in Alabama in 1990 by singer and guitarist Damon Johnson and bassist Glenn Maxey, the line-up was completed by guitarist Roman Glick and drummer Scott Collier.
 The band's self-titled debut album was released in 1993, and after some line-up changes, this was followed by Seeds in 1995, and Wishpool in 1998.
-Brother Cane disbanded thereafter, but reformed in 2005, again in 2011, and are active again in 2022.
+Brother Cane disbanded thereafter, but reformed in 2005, again in 2011, and became active again from 2022.

 History

+Initial mainstream success and disbandment: 1990–1998

 The band's debut album, Brother Cane, peaked at #14 on the Billboard Heatseekers chart, while the lead single, "Got No Shame", peaked at #2 on the Billboard Mainstream Rock chart on September 18, 1993.
 Maxey subsequently left the band, and Glick then switched to bass while the band added a new guitarist, David Anderson.

 Seeds was released on July 4, 1995, and the single "And Fools Shine On" stayed at number 1 on Billboard Rock Charts for six weeks.
 It was included on the soundtrack for Halloween: The Curse of Michael Myers in 1995, as well as three other songs, "Hung on a Rope", "20/20 Faith", and "Horses & Needles".

 The band's third album, Wishpool, was released in March 1998, and featured the single "I Lie in the Bed I Make," which was their second #1 single on the Mainstream Rock Tracks chart, maintaining that position for four weeks.
 That same year, a live version of the band's song "Lead My Follow" was featured on a Birmingham, Alabama charitable album titled Live in the X Lounge.
 The album was released to benefit United Cerebral Palsy of Greater Birmingham, an organization in the band's hometown.

 Brother Cane disbanded after touring for Wishpool, despite a great deal of radio play and live success, experiencing problems with their record company and issues surrounding record distribution.